confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

   EMIT CHANGES;
 ```

+#### Out-of-order events

+Accept events for up to two hours after the window ends.
+Events that arrive
+after the grace period has passed are dropped and not included in the aggregate
+result.

 #### EMIT

 The EMIT clause lets you control the output refinement of your push query.
 The output refinement is